salockhart/salockhart.github.io/_presentations/microfrontends-&-module-federation.md

 ## Why is this a problem?

-- Lots of commits to the same code <!-- .element: class="fragment" -->
 - Longer build times <!-- .element: class="fragment" -->
 - Longer load times <!-- .element: class="fragment" -->
+- Lots of commits to the same code <!-- .element: class="fragment" -->

 Notes:

 - So why is this a problem?
 - (next)
-- Well, bigger applications probably have more developers all working on the same codebase.
-- (next)
-- Bigger applications also mean longer build times, both locally and in your CI pipeline.
+- Well, bigger applications also mean longer build times, both locally and in your CI pipeline.
   - When your application takes an hour to build… you have a problem.
 - (next)
-- And, loading that giant frontend application means that your users have to wait!
+- Bigger applications also mean longer load times, which means that your users have to wait!
+- (next)
+- And, bigger applications probably mean a lot more developers all working on the same code.

+---

+## Goals

+1. It should feel like one application <!-- .element: class="fragment" -->
+2. It should be performant <!-- .element: class="fragment" -->
+3. It should have a great development experience <!-- .element: class="fragment" -->

+Notes:

+- Looking at what we can do in the backend, we can set some goals.
+- We want this to be a step forward, not a step back.
+  - (next)
+  - We had one application, and we want it to keep feeling like that.
+    - Just like how our microservices feel like one API!
+  - (next)
+  - We don't want a performance hit for this.
+    - Our users don't want a worse experience just so we can try fun things!
+  - (next)
+  - We want to keep our developer experience good.
+    - Otherwise, what's the point!

 ---